Income distribution statistics

 From Statistics Explained

-Data from October 2012, most recent data: Further Eurostat information, Main tables and Database.
+- Data from March 2014, most recent data: Further Eurostat information, Main tables and Database.
+Planned article update: April 2015.

 Main statistical findings